MachineLemonade/docs/.github/ISSUE_TEMPLATE/info-on--section-.md

 **Cloud, EE, or Both?:**
-_Which users would this affect_?
+_Which users would this affect?_

 **Menu:**
 _Which menu does this go in?
-Does it need a new submenu?"
+Does it need a new submenu?"_

 **Forum Post:**